snap-one/docs-driverworks-xml/source/includes/30_actions/_55-password.md

 [`<param>`][1]

-The parameter default element contains the ……………………
+The password element support the ability to activate (true) the use of a password to configure the driver. …..

 ### Example